Combined graduate programs

 Engineering Global Leadership (EGL) Honors Program

 The Engineering Global Leadership (EGL) specialization is a unique opportunity for students interested in integrating engineering into a global business environment.
-EGL students continue at U-M beyond the College of Engineering Honors Program to earn a Masters in an engineering discipline.
+EGL students continue at the University of Michigan (U-M) beyond the College of Engineering Honors Program to earn a Master’s in an engineering discipline.
 EGL prepares students to communicate across engineering and business boundaries, thereby breaking down the barriers to global competitiveness.
-The focus on Global Operations/Business enhances students’ understanding of operations and the corporate environment, including the basics of marketing, accounting, strategy and finance.
-The program includes an International Minor for Engineers that exposes students to the language, history and customs of another part of the world.
+The focus on global operations/business enhances students’ understanding of operations and the corporate environment, including the basics of marketing, accounting, strategy and finance.
+The program includes an international minor for engineers that exposes students to the language, history and customs of another part of the world.
 Emphasis is placed on the idea that integration of these disciplines is vital to success in today’s global business environment.
-Students admitted to the College of Engineering Honors Program who choose a Global Business/Operations focus are eligible to apply for EGL.
+Students admitted to the College of Engineering Honors Program who choose a global business/operations focus are eligible to apply for EGL.

 Sequential Undergraduate/Graduate Program (SUGS)

-The Department of Industrial and Operations Engineering has established a five-year Sequential Undergraduate/Graduate Study (SUGS) program that allows outstanding students to receive the BSE and MSE degrees after completing a minimum of 152 credit hours.
-This is accomplished by allowing students to “doublecount” six credit hours of previously approved graduate-level courses in order to satisfy all requirements for both the BSE and MSE degrees.
-Double-counted courses appear as transfer credit on the student’s Rackham transcript and are selected from graduate level general electives or non-IOE Technical Electives.
-Students who are second term Juniors with a minimum cumulative GPA of 3.5 may apply for provisional admission to the program.
-Students who do not meet the GPA or other admission requirements may petition the IOE Graduate Admissions and Financial Aid Committee for provisional admission by providing other credentials such as letters of recommendation from faculty and/or other evidence of special accomplishments.
+The Department of Industrial and Operations Engineering (IOE) has established a five-year Sequential Undergraduate/Graduate Study (SUGS) program that allows outstanding students to receive the BSE and MSE degrees after completing a minimum of 152 credit hours.
+This is accomplished by allowing students to “double-count” six credit hours of previously approved graduate-level courses in order to satisfy all requirements for both the BSE and MSE degrees.
+Double-counted courses appear as transfer credit on the student’s Rackham transcript and are selected from graduate-level general electives or non-IOE Technical Electives.
+Students who are second-term juniors with a minimum cumulative GPA of 3.5 may apply for provisional admission to the program.
+Students who do not meet the GPA or other admission requirements may petition the U-M IOE Graduate Admissions and Financial Aid Committee for provisional admission by providing other credentials such as letters of recommendation from faculty and/or other evidence of special accomplishments.
 SUGS students must enroll in Rackham for at least two full terms, paying Rackham tuition.
 Normally, this will be the final two terms of enrollment in the five-year program.

 Dual Master’s degree program